Soul Embraced: History

 Soul Embraced released Dead Alive in April 2008.

-Soul Embraced stated on their Myspace that they "will continue with a new guitarist next year when we get ready to record the new record".
-After 10 years and three records Soul Embraced parted ways with Solid State Records on amicable terms.
+Soul Embraced stated on their Myspace that they would "continue with a new guitarist next year when we get ready to record the new record".
+After 10 years and three records, Soul Embraced left Solid State Records on amicable terms.
 Mythos was released on Rottweiler Records.

-In 2014, it was announced that former drummer, Lance Garvin, would be rejoining with the new lineup being, Rocky Gray (lead guitar), Chad Moore (vocals), Lance Garvin (Drums), Jon Dunn (bass), and Cody Smith (rhythm guitar).
-In 2017, the band stated that they have a new album coming soon.
-The band is working on a new tour and has announced that former Bassist Jeff Bowie has rejoined and pulling double duties with Soul Embraced, and their labelmates Becoming Saints.
+In 2014, it was announced that former drummer, Lance Garvin, would rejoin with the new lineup of Rocky Gray (lead guitar), Chad Moore (vocals), Jon Dunn (bass), and Cody Smith (rhythm guitar).
+In 2017, the band stated that they had a new album coming up.
+The band was working on a new tour and announced that former bassist Jeff Bowie had Soul Embraced while also remaining with their labelmates Becoming Saints.